The Pink Panther (1963 film): Plot

 During a costume party at Dala's villa in Rome, Sir Charles and his nephew separately attempt to steal the diamond, only to find it already missing from the safe.
 The Inspector discovers both men at the crime scene.
 They escape during the confusion of the evening's climactic fireworks display.
 A frantic car chase through the streets of Rome ensues.
 Sir Charles and George are both arrested after all the vehicles collide with one another in the town square.

 Later, Simone informs Dala that Sir Charles wished to call off the theft and asks her to help in his defense.
-Dala then reveals that she stole the diamond herself, to avoid turning it over to the new government of her homeland.
-However, the Princess is also smitten with Sir Charles and has a plan to save him from prison.
-At the trial, the defense calls as their sole witness a surprised Inspector Clouseau.
-The barrister (John Le Mesurier) asks a series of questions that suggest Clouseau himself could be the Phantom.
+Dala then reveals that she had hidden the diamond, knowing in advance from Clouseau of the planned theft.
+However, the Princess has fallen for Sir Charles and has a plan to save him and George from prison.
+At the trial, the defense calls as their sole witness, a surprised Inspector Clouseau.
+The barrister asks a series of questions that suggest Clouseau himself could be the Phantom.
 An unnerved Clouseau pulls out his handkerchief to wipe the perspiration from his brow, and the jewel drops from it.

 As Clouseau is taken away to prison, he is mobbed by a throng of enamored women.
-Watching from a distance, Simone expresses regret, but Sir Charles reassures her that when the Phantom strikes again, Clouseau will be exonerated.
-Sir Charles invites George to join them on the Phantom's next heist in South America.
+Watching from a distance, Simone expresses regret, but Sir Charles reassures her that when the Phantom strikes again, Clouseau will be exonerated and plans the Phantom's next heist in South America.
 Meanwhile, on the way to prison, two Carabinieri express their envy that Clouseau is now desired by so many women.
 They ask him with obvious admiration how he committed all of those crimes; Clouseau considers his newfound fame and replies, "Well, you know... it wasn't easy."

-The film ends after the police car carrying Clouseau to prison runs over a traffic warden—the cartoon Pink Panther from the animated opening credits.
+The film ends after the police car carrying Clouseau to prison runs over a traffic warden: the cartoon Pink Panther from the animated opening credits.
 He gets back up, just as the police car crashes out of view, holding a card that reads "THEND" before he swipes the letters correctly to read "THE END".